Why Do My Leg Veins Itch?

 Varicose and Spider veins have many associated symptoms.
 Most people realize that their legs may ache or feel heavy, but varicose veins and spider veins also cause leg swelling, skin discoloration, venous eczema, restless leg syndrome and venous ulcers.

 Itching is a very aggravating symptom of varicose veins and spider veins.
-Many people seen in our Milwaukee and Sheboygan region vein clinic have tried many treatments.
+Many people seen in our Mequon vein clinic have tried many treatments.
 However, most people have not been successful in getting rid of the annoying itch.
 In fact, some people have scratched so hard they have broken skin.
 Many of our vein clinic patients are surprised to find out that itching is a very common early symptom of venous insufficiency.

 Venous insufficiency occurs when the one-way valves in the leg veins are not functioning allowing blood to flow backwards towards the feet.
 This backwards flow of blood leads to high pressure in the venous system (venous hypertension).
 This venous hypertension creates inflammation in the skin.
 The inflammation in the skin is known as venous stasis dermatitis (stasis – means not flowing, dermatitis – inflammation of the skin).
 Venous eczema is often seen.
 Most patients think the eczema is only a skin problem.
 However, what they do not realize is the treatment for their “skin problem” is vein treatments.